Uberi/University-Notes/PHIL110A/PHIL110A.md

 Quine says there are two categories we can use to see if a hypothesis is connected with a given observation:

 * Initial conditions - things that already have to be in place in order to make the observation at all.
-For example, `mary took the test`.
+For example, `Mary took the test`.
 * Auxilary hypotheses - things we must assume in order to connect the observation to the hypothesis.
 For example, `the test was graded fairly`.

 The difference is not always perfectly clear and can overlap.